mrkcor/redhouse/README.md

 ### Why the name Redhouse?

-Rubies are red, Laravel named its project homestead which made me think of house and made me think of Jimi Hendrix's song "Red house"... which led to Redhouse.
+Rubies are red, Laravel named its Vagrant setup project Homestead which made me think of a house and that made me think of Jimi Hendrix's song "Red house"... which led to Redhouse.

+### How can I contribute?

+Feel free to put an issue on GitHub issues and/or offer a pull request.